Padding oracle attack: Symmetric cryptography

 In symmetric cryptography, the padding oracle attack can be applied to the CBC mode of operation.
 Leaked data on padding validity can allow attackers to decrypt (and sometimes encrypt) messages through the oracle using the oracle's key, without knowing the encryption key.

 Compared to Bleichenbacher's attack on RSA with PKCS #1 v1.5, Vaudenay's attack on CBC is much more efficient.
 Both attacks target crypto systems commonly used for the time: CBC is the original mode used in Secure Sockets Layer (SSL) and had continued to be supported in TLS.

 A number of mitigations have been performed to prevent the decryption software from acting as an oracle, but newer attacks based on timing have repeatedly revived this oracle.
 TLS 1.2 introduces a number of authenticated encryption with additional data modes that do not rely on CBC.

 Padding oracle attack on CBC encryption

 The standard implementation of CBC decryption in block ciphers is to decrypt all ciphertext blocks, validate the padding, remove the PKCS7 padding, and return the message's plaintext.
-If the server returns an "invalid padding" error instead of a generic "decryption failed" error, the attacker can use the server as a padding oracle to decrypt (and sometimes encrypt) messages.
+If the server allows an attacker to hand over arbitrary data, the attacker can use the server as a padding oracle to decrypt (and sometimes encrypt) messages.
+The only way to prevent this attack is to make sure that the attacker cannot manipulate the data handed over to the algorithm, e.g. by only accepting messages which are secured with a digital signature or message authentication code which the attacker cannot forge.